New Orleans City and Cemetery Tour

 Presbytere- The building is located in the French Quarter and was built in 1813.
 It faces Jackson Square and was built as a matching building for the Cabildo.
 It now holds the Louisiana State Museum and originally was built as a residence for the Capuchin monks and presbytery but never was used as a religious residence as it was used by the states Supreme Court.

 Cabildo- The Cabildo was originally used as the seat for the Spanish colonial city hall.
-The original Cabildo had been destroyed in the Great New Orleans Fire in 1788 and was rebuilt between 1795-99.
+The original Cabildo had been decimated in the Great New Orleans Fire in 1788 and was rebuilt between 1795-99.
 The Cabildo held the transfer ceremonies in late 1803 for the Louisiana Purchase.

-Loyola University- In the early 18th century the Jesuits came as some of the earliest settlers to New Orleans and founded the Loyola College in 1904.
+Loyola University- In the early 18th century the Jesuits came as some of the earliest pioneers to New Orleans and founded the Loyola College in 1904.
 Now known as Loyola University, it is a private Jesuit university with approximately 5,000 attending students.

 This tour comes in at a little over 2 hours and is well worth the time spent exploring the most beautiful buildings and historical sites in New Orleans.
 You won't want to forget your camera on this short excursion, so you can capture the buildings and sites you will be learning about throughout your tour!
-Book this to your cheap New Orleans tours now and add all these great locations with tons of activities to your New Orleans vacation spots.
+Book this to your cheap New Orleans adventures now and add all these great locations with tons of activities to your New Orleans vacation spots.

 - What is included in the admission price?